bosborne/nyackcommunitygarden/garden-rules/index.md

 9. Stay out of other gardeners’ plots unless specifically invited.

 10. Maintenance of assigned garden plot is a requirement throughout the entire season.
-If you are unable to maintain your plot, please contact your cluster leader as soon as possible.
+If you are unable to maintain your plot, please [email the garden](mailto:nyackcommunitygarden@gmail.com).

 11. Every gardener is responsible for keeping his or her plot and the path in front of his or her plot weed free.